Sports Massage for the Active Person

 The feeling of relaxation reduces stress and anxiety.
 By releasing tension in the soft tissues then balance can be reinstated to the body, this can improve many conditions such as high blood pressure, migraines, stress, and anxiety, and it can also improve sleep.
 More sleep means better recovery as when we sleep growth hormones are released allowing the body to fix itself.

-Should you feel any of the advice above will be relevant to you, please contact Bristol Physio and we will arrange an appointment with Anna so you can help your overall recovery.
+Should you feel any of the advice above will be relevant to you, please contact Bristol Physio and we will arrange an appointment with Matt or Charlotte so we can help your overall recovery.